torvalds/linux/Documentation/driver-api/usb/gadget.rst

     understand the API.

-    The part of the API implementing some basic driver capabilities is specific to the version of the Linux kernel that's in use.
+    The part of the API implementing some basic driver capabilities is specific to the version of the GNU/Linux kernel that's in use.
 The 2.6 and upper kernel versions include a *driver model* framework that has no analogue on earlier kernels; so those parts of the gadget API are not fully portable.
 (They are implemented on 2.4 kernels, but in a